NEW ZEALAND 24-9 FRANCE

 New Zealand - France

-Test Match – Follow the Rugby match between New Zealand and France live with Eurosport.
+Follow the Test Match live Rugby match between New Zealand and France with Eurosport.
 The match starts at 08:35 on 22 June 2013.
-Our live coverage lets you follow all the key moments as they happen.

 That Carter conversion will be the last kick of the match and New Zealand have the comfortable win and series whitewash.